cleolibrary/CLEO-Redux/docs/using-math.md

 The first group includes the native constants and methods provided by the JavaScript runtime.
 They start with a lowercase letter, e.g. `Math.abs`.
 You can find the detailed documentation for these methods [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).

-Then the game-specific commands go.
-Following the naming convention, each method that is bound to a script opcode starts with a capital letter, e.g. `Math.RandomIntInRange` (opcode 0209).
+Then the game-specific commands follow.
+According to the naming convention, each method that is bound to a script opcode starts with a capital letter, e.g. `Math.RandomIntInRange` (opcode 0209).
 You can find the documentation in [Sanny Builder Library](https://library.sannybuilder.com/).

 ```js